OpenScienceLabs/grant-proposals/scicookie/psf-grant-report-2024-01.md

 - Retrospective _Discuss what worked out well and what you would change for the next time if there is anything planned._

-  We're pleased to report an 80% success rate for the grant implementation.
-This grant served as a valuable second chance to address previously identified areas for improvement within SciCookie, resulting in significant progress.
+  We are pleased to report an 80% success rate in implementing the grant.
+This opportunity has been invaluable in addressing identified areas for improvement within SciCookie, resulting in substantial progress.

-  However, a roadblock emerged related to PyOpenSci's lack of peer review for tools.
-We're actively collaborating with them to explore the possibility of establishing a review standard for tools like SciCookie in the near future.
+  However, we encountered a challenge with the absence of a peer review process from PyOpenSci for tools like SciCookie.
+We are actively collaborating with them to explore establishing a review standard in the near future.

 - General Feedback _Anything else you want to say that didn't fit in anywhere else?_